flexzymat/stack_blog/README.md

 HOW TO START UP AND RUN THE EXPRESS SERVER LOCALLY:

 *Clone the stack_blog_server from the git hub repo.

+*Add the .env file which contains the urls and the dataBase to connect to the express and nodejs server.
+The DATABASE will be send to you if u request for testing the functionality.
+THANKS.
 To start up the server and connect to database, run the command : "npm run devStart"

+NOTE: DEPLOYMENT WAS NOT POSSIBLE BECAUSE THE NETLIFY DOES NOT SUPPORT THE CORS THAT WAS USED AS PART OF THE SERVER TO CONNECT THE EXPRESS SERVER AND THE MONDO DB.

+*NODE JS WAS USED TO CREAT THE API SINCE THE DUMMY API COULD NOT PERFORM A POST REQUEST CAUSING A DELAY IN EXCUTING THE PROJECT.

 TOOLS USED:

 *Angular
 *Node.js
 *Express.js